1. What does it cost to provide Smile Train surgery?

-Please contact us at our New York headquarters at 212-689-9199 and ask to speak with one of our Donor Engagement Associates.
+Please contact us at 212-689-9199 and ask to speak with one of our Donor Engagement Associates.
 Be sure to mention that you donated either on the street or at your door.
 You will need to provide your name, address, contact information and donation information.

 21. How do I apply for a Matching Gift donation?

 Visit our "Matching Gifts" page.
 You can use the search tool to find out if your employer participates in a Matching Program.
 You can also contact your own HR department to find the rules and related forms required to participate.